Gan (surname): Origins

+Gan, which means "garden" in Modern Hebrew (גן) is still considered rare in most Jewish spaces, but its (and Gang's) origins can be either of the Hebrew form of the Ashkenazi Jewish surnames Gangolf, which itself originated by metathesis from the German masculine given name Wolfgang, or of the patronymic surnames Ganer, Ganel, and Ganet.
+The surname was also taken upon some Sephardic and Mizrahi Jews in Israel.

 Statistics

 According to statistics cited by Patrick Hanks, 328 people on the island of Great Britain and eight on the island of Ireland bore the surname Gan as of 2011.
 In 1881 there had been 40 people in Great Britain with the surname Gan, primarily at Durham, Northumberland, Lancashire, Argyll, and London.

-The 2000 South Korean census found 2,429 people in 753 households with the surname spelled Gan in Revised Romanization.

-The 2010 United States Census found 2,891 people with the surname Gan, making it the 11,003rd-most-common name in the country.
+The 2010 United States census found 2,891 people with the surname Gan, making it the 11,003rd-most-common name in the country.
 This represented an increase from 2,301 (12,343rd-most-common) in the 2000 Census.
 In the 2010 census, about three-quarters of the bearers of the surname identified as Asian (up from three-fifths in the 2000 census), and two-tenths as White (down from three-tenths in the 2000 census).
 It was the 310th-most-common surname among respondents to the 2000 Census who identified as Asian.